 The goal of this workshop is to take the participants through the planning, design, and implementation process of creating a blended or online course; provide an opportunity to experience a “blended format” course; and give instructors the opportunity to create blended/online materials and/or courses on their own.

 - Each successful participant will receive a stipend (amount TBD) and a certificate of completion (see syllabus for additional information and requirements).
-In addition, all participants will receive a additional workshop materials on the first day of the workshop.
+In addition, all participants will receive additional workshop materials on the first day of the workshop.

 - This workshop is limited to WWU instructors, with priority given (but not limited) to those planning to teach blended/hybrid/online courses.

-- Participants may expect to spend approximately 5 hours per week on workshop-related meetings, activities, and homework.
-Workshop-related meetings will be offered on Mondays and Wednesdays from 3-4:30 PM.
+- Participants may expect to spend at least 5 hours per week on workshop-related meetings, activities, and homework.
+Workshop-related meetings will be offered on Tuesdays and Thursdays from 3-4:30 PM.

 - We will be using the Canvas learning management environment both for workshop delivery and for participants to have a practice “sandbox” course.

 - Applicants must be current instructors at WWU.

 - Applicants preparing to teach an online or blended delivery course within the next academic year will be given first priority.

 Course need not be identified as such in the registration system to qualify.

 - Applicants must be available for two sessions per week for the duration of the workshop (Winter Quarter).
-Synchronous sessions will be held on Mon/Wed from 3-4:30 PM.
+Synchronous sessions will be held on Tues/Thurs from 3-4:30 PM.

 - Former participants may re-apply every third year (e.g., 2015 participants can re-apply in 2018).
 All past participants may apply for the "revisions" workshop with no limit.